 LinkedIn Live takes all the engagement power of video, and adds a sense of participation, immediacy, and exclusivity.
 Be sure to invest plenty of time into promoting the live event before you go live on LinkedIn to garner interest, and build in ways for viewers to participate, such as asking the speakers questions on voting on poll topics.

-How to make a LinkedIn video in 6 steps
+How to make an engaging LinkedIn video in 6 steps

 If you’re going to invest time and energy into creating a LinkedIn video, you’re going to want it to be the best it can possibly be.
 Luckily, it’s not complicated or expensive to create high-quality videos that represent your brand well.
 Here are some simple steps to set yourself up for success.